jotaen/klog/docs/Guide.md

 that each consists of a date, times and
 (optionally) a summary of how the time was spent.

-Records are divided by one blank line in between.
+Records are separated by one blank line between them.
 The first line of a record must be a date (formatted either `YYYY-MM-DD` or `YYYY/MM/DD`).

 ### Tracking time
-Entries for tracking time appear one per line and indented by one level.
+Entries for tracking time appear one per line and are indented by one level.

 ```klog
 2019-07-22